 At median follow-up of 11 years, local recurrence was observed in 7.21% of all patients included in the analysis.
 Rates were 6.35% in the boost group vs 7.80% in the no-boost group (absolute reduction = 1.4%; P = .33).
 On multivariate analysis, the adjusted hazard ratio [HR] for boost vs no boost was 0.8 (P = .30).

 No significant differences in local recurrence rates were identified according to hormone receptor status.
-Among patients with estrogen receptor (ER)- and progesterone receptor (PR)-negative disease, rates were 8.95% the boost group vs 8.05% in the no-boost group (adjusted HR = 1.0, P = .98).
-Among patients with ER- or PR-positive disease, rates were 4.38% with a boost and 7.55% without a boost (adjusted HR = 0.6, P = .11).
+Among patients with estrogen receptor–negative and progesterone receptor–negative disease, the rate was 8.95% in the boost group vs 8.05% in the no-boost group (adjusted HR = 1.0, P = .98).
+Among patients with estrogen receptor–positive or progesterone receptor–positive disease, the rates were 4.38% with a boost and 7.55% without a boost (adjusted HR = 0.6, P = .11).